ankane/field_test/README.md

 ### Ahoy

-You can configure Field Test to use Ahoy's visitor token instead of creating it's own:
+You can configure Field Test to use Ahoy’s visitor token instead of creating its own:

 ```ruby
 class ApplicationController < ActionController::Base